lablup/backend.ai-manager/README.md

 ### Sorna Agent

-It manages individual EC2 instances and launches/destroyes Docker containers where REPL daemons run.
+It manages individual EC2 instances and launches/destroyes Docker containers where REPL daemons (kernels) run.
 Each agent on a new EC2 instance self-registers itself to the manager via heartbeats.
 Once a kernel is set up, front-end services interact with agents directly.